angband/angband/docs/customize.rst

 while playing.

+.. _user-pref-files:

 User Pref Files
 ===============

 User pref files are Angband's way of saving and loading certain settings.
 They can store:

 * Altered visual appearances for game entities
 * Inscriptions to automatically apply to items